OviSarkar62/ExpenseTracker/README.md

        npm install react-router-dom react-redux redux react-bootstrap axios antd moment

-- Start the application by running the following command:
+- Create a .env file in the root directory with the following environment variables:

+       DB_URL = mongodb+srv://<user>:<pass>@cluster0.l17quyr.mongodb.net/database

+       SALT_ROUNDS = 10

+- Start the server:

+       node index.js

+- In a new terminal window, navigate to the client directory:

+       cd client

+- Start the client:

        npm start

 - Access the application.
-Open your web browser and visit http://localhost:3000 to access the ExpenseTracker application.
+Open your web browser and visit http://localhost:3000 to access the application.

 ## Functionality